 You can see the new pound below:

-The new British pound coin features a bimetallic design – making it much harder to counterfeit.
+More recent British pound coins feature a bimetallic design – making it much harder to counterfeit.

 There are also some larger coins not in common circulation (but still legal tender):